johnosullivan/WSP/README.md

 #### Partner Object

-The partner object has the following api calls to which they will allow you to create, edit, delete the partner object and the support object's supporting data object like phone and address.
+The partner object has the following api calls to which they will allow you to create, edit, delete the partner object and the support objects supporting data object like phone and address.

 Required in request: firstName,lastName,email